dfamonteiro/blog/blog/content/posts/dotnet-trace-sql.md

 +++
 draft = true
 date = 2026-02-16T02:12:26Z
-title = "Embedding SQL query information in dotnet-trace-generated trace files: the good, the bad and the ugly" description = "" slug = "" authors = ["Daniel Monteiro"]
+title = "Embedding SQL queries in dotnet-trace-generated trace files: the Good, the Bad and the Ugly" description = "" slug = "" authors = ["Daniel Monteiro"]